RichLewis007/React-19-Real-Time-Launchpad/README.md

-# Real-Time Launchpad 🚀
+# Real-Time Launchpad React 19 demo app

 Hey there!
 I'm Rich Lewis, and this is my take on what e-commerce could look like with React 19.
-I built this demo to explore the latest features and see how they work together in a real application.
+I built this demo to explore the latest features and show how they work together in a real application.

 ## What's this about?

-I've been an active user of React since its early days, and have been closelyfollowing React's evolution.
+I've been an active user of React since its early days, and have been closely following React's evolution.
 When React 19 came out, I wanted to build something that uses and demonstrates to students of React all of the cool new features.
 So I created this e-commerce demo that showcases Server Components, Suspense streaming, Server Actions, and optimistic updates in action.

+Be sure to check out the [Educational Guides](#-educational-guides) section in this README to see how you can learn from this demo.

-## What's inside?
+## What's does this demo app include?

 ### The React 19 stuff I'm excited about
 - **Server Components** - Awesome!
 Server-side rendering that makes sense for React